Example: Auction Domain

 - Allows downstream consumers (projections, notifications) to react to rejections

-No-Op Apply Handlers
+No-Op Evolve Handlers

 BidRejected does not change state: